Each type of meat that can be eaten has a different sustainability footprint.

 Carbon Footprint

-EWG.org has a good graph here showing the carbon footprint of different foods.
+The EWG.org resource in the resources list has a good graph showing the carbon footprint of different foods.

 Land Footprint